Ask The Salty Waitress: My entree was inexcusably overdue 1

 Ask The Salty Waitress: My entree was inexcusably overdue

 Am I proper to experience that this was a lesser apology, a quasi-bribe searching for forgiveness, than real restitution?
-There’s no duty for restaurants to apologize in any respect, only professional and moral courtesy of path.
-However, I determined myself feel uncomfortable and wanted to ask a professional!
+There’s no duty for restaurants to apologize in any respect, only professional and moral courtesy of the path.
+However, I determined myself to feel uncomfortable and wanted to ask a professional!

 Thanks,